 Sep 17, 2013 ...
 Many laid-off workers continue the insurance they got on the job by paying for it themselves through an expensive option known as COBRA.

-COBRA (the Consolidated Omnibus Budget Reconciliation Act) is a federal law that allows you and any any of your immediate family members to stay on an ...
+What is COBRA for employer sponsored health plans?
+COBRA (the Consolidated Omnibus Budget Reconciliation Act) is a federal law that allows you and any ...

 COBRA stands for Consolidated Omnibus Budget Reconciliation Act which was passed in 1986 to amend the Employee Retirement Income Security Act, the Internal Revenue Code and the Public Health Service Acts and provide continued group rate insurance to those who might lose the benefit under some conditions.
 Coverage may be extended to former employees, their spouses, former spouses, children and to retirees.